kordless/grub-2.0/README.md

 [![synth](https://img.youtube.com/vi/frB8I5gxSXk/0.jpg)](https://www.youtube.com/watch?v=frB8I5gxSXk)

 ## Competition
 Google provides image search functions for the massive amount of content they have crawled.
-If you can build an optimized query, their semantic knoweldge graph built from billions of pages will do a good job of returning related imagery.
+If you can build an optimized query, their semantic knowledge graph built from billions of pages will do a good job of returning related imagery.

 Many believe that having more content in your index is better.
 A few don't.